pacific-dev/seabass/packages/layout/README.md

 # @seabass-ui/layout

-Use to create distributed items with a constat space between into a column or a row.
+Use to create distributed items with a constant space between into a column or a row.
 A `Stack` wraps each children of the stack in a `Box` that handles the spacing.

 ### Example